Back to Blog

 Where it falls short:

 • Focused on talking-head content: If you're making motion graphics, product videos, or cinematic content, this isn't the right tool.
-It's built for people who talk to camera.

 2. Descript

-Best for: Podcast creators and text-first editors who want to edit video like editing a document.
+Best for: Podcast creators and text-first editors.

 Price: $24–$33/mo